 The application fee is $210.
 If you are also applying for temporary licensure as a mental health provider, there is an additional $150 charge.

 Applications should be sent to the Board for PC/MFT/CPT in Nashville.

 You should get all your materials in to the board office at least 30 days before the meeting where you wish to have them reviewed.

 If there are materials missing, the board will notify you.
-Applications are closed, however, after six months.
-If you fail to meet requirements or submit necessary materials within six months of the initial review, you will need to reapply.
+Applications are closed, however, 60 days after notification of deficiency.

 You may be granted a reciprocal license if you have met similar standards.
 You will need to show evidence that you have taken the required exams and have met minimum education and supervision requirements.